dncosta/documentation-v2/README.md

 ownId	| Own id of an order.
 External reference.	| string(65) status	| Orders status.
-Possible values: CREATED, WAITING, PAID, NOT_PAID, REVERTED.	| string, response createdAt |	Date when the order was created.	| datetime, response amount	| Order amount.	| structured
-├─total	| Total amount charged in cents.
-Ex: R$10,32 must be informed as 1032 	| integer(12), response ├─fees	| Moip fees.	| integer(12), response
+Possible values: CREATED, WAITING, PAID, NOT_PAID, REVERTED.	| string, response createdAt |	Date when the order was created.	| datetime, response amount.total	| Total amount charged in cents.
+Ex: R$10,32 must be informed as 1032 	| integer(12), response amount.fees	| Moip fees.	| integer(12), response amount.refunds |	Total amount refunded.| 	integer(12), response
-├─refunds |	Total amount refunded.| 	integer(12), response ├─liquid	| Liquid amount.	| integer(12), response
+amount.liquid	| Liquid amount.	| integer(12), response
-├─otherReceivers |	Sum of total amount sent to other receivers.
-Used by marketplaces. |	integer(12), response ├─currency	| Currency.
-Possible values: BRL. |	string ├─subtotals	| Aditional values.	| structured
+amount.otherReceivers |	Sum of total amount sent to other receivers.
+Used by marketplaces. |	integer(12), response amount.currency	| Currency.
+Possible values: BRL. |	string amount.subtotals.shipping	| Shipping cost.
-├ ├─shipping	| Shipping cost.
 It will be added to the items amount.
-Ex: R$10,32 must be informed as 1032 | integer(12) ├ ├─addition	| Adition amount.
+Ex: R$10,32 must be informed as 1032 | integer(12) amount.subtotals.addition	| Adition amount.
 It will be added to the items amount.
-Ex: R$10,32 must be informed as 1032 | integer(12) ├ ├─discount	| Discount amount.
+Ex: R$10,32 must be informed as 1032 | integer(12) amount.subtotals.discount	| Discount amount.
 It will be deducted from the total amount.
-Ex: R$10,32 must be informed as 1032 | integer(12) └ └─items	| Sum of the amount from all items.	| integer(12), response items	| Items structure.	| structured list
-├─product |	Name of the product.	| string(256)
+Ex: R$10,32 must be informed as 1032 | integer(12) amount.subtotals.items	| Sum of the amount from all items.	| integer(12), response items.product |	Name of the product.	| string(256)
-├─quantity	| Quantity of products.	| integer(12)
+items.quantity	| Quantity of products.	| integer(12)
-├─detail	| Description.	| string(256)
+items.detail	| Description.	| string(256)
-└─price	| Inicial amount.
+items.price	| Inicial amount.
 (The value is multiplied according to the number of products.)
-Ex: R$10,32 must be informed as 1032 	| integer(12) checkoutPreferences |	Checkout setup.	| structured ├─redirectUrls	| Redirect URLs.	| string(256)
-├ ├─urlSuccess	| Redirec URL for success payments.	| link └ └─urlError	| Redirec URL for failed payments.	| link ├─installments	| Installments setup.	| structured list ├ ├─quantity	| Delimiters for installments.
+Ex: R$10,32 must be informed as 1032 	| integer(12) checkoutPreferences.redirectUrls.urlSuccess	| Redirec URL for success payments.	| link checkoutPreferences.redirectUrls.urlError	| Redirec URL for failed payments.	| link checkoutPreferences.installments.quantity	| Delimiters for installments.
 Exemple: [1, 3];	| tupla
-├ ├─discount	| Discount for installments number.	| integer
+checkoutPreferences.installments.discount	| Discount for installments number.	| integer
-└ └─addition	| Adition for installments number.	| integer
+checkoutPreferences.installments.addition	| Adition for installments number.	| integer
 shippingAddress	| Shipping address.	| structured Object: Address, response customer	| Customer related to the order.	| Cliente payments	| Payments attached to the order.
 For more information take a lookt at the resource payments.	| Payments collection, response refunds	| Refunds attached to the order.
 For more information take a lookt at the resource payments.	| Refunds collection, response entries	| Payments related to the order.
-For more information take a lookt at the resource payments.	| Entries colletion, response events	| Events related to the order.	| structured list, response ├─createdAt |	Event date.	| date(AAAA-MM-DD), response ├─type	| Event type.
-Possible values: ORDER.CREATED, ORDER.WAITING, ORDER.PAID, ORDER.NOT_PAID, ORDER.REVERTED.	| string, response
-└─description |	Event description.	| string(65), response
-receivers	| Receivers structure.	| structured list ├─type	| Receiver type.
-Possible values: PRIMARY, SECONDARY	| string ├─moipAccount |	Structure of Moip Account that will receive a payment.	| structured ├ ├─login	| Login.	| string(256)
-├ ├─fullname |	Name of the account holder.	| string(256)
-├ └─id	| Account ID.	| string(16)
-├─amount	| Structed of values that will be received.	| structured ├ ├─refunds |	Total amount refunded from this receiver.	| integer(12) ├ ├─fees	| Total fees charged from this receiver.	| integer(12)
-└ └─total	| Total received.
+For more information take a lookt at the resource payments.	| Entries colletion, response events.createdAt |	Event date.	| date(AAAA-MM-DD), response events.type	| Event type.
+Possible values: ORDER.CREATED, ORDER.WAITING, ORDER.PAID, ORDER.NOT_PAID, ORDER.REVERTED.	| string, response events.description |	Event description.	| string(65), response receivers.type	| Receiver type.
+Possible values: PRIMARY, SECONDARY	| string receivers.moipAccount.login	| Login.	| string(256) receivers.moipAccount.fullname |	Name of the account holder.	| string(256) receivers.moipAccount.id	| Account ID.	| string(16) receivers.amount.percentual | Percentual of the total amount that goes to the receiver. | interger receivers.amount.fixed | Value of the total amount that goes to the receiver. | interger receivers.amount.refunds |	Total amount refunded from this receiver.	| integer(12) receivers.amount.fees	| Total fees charged from this receiver.	| integer(12) receivers.amount.total	| Total received.
 Ex: R$10,32 must be informed as 1032 	| integer(12)
-updatedAt	| Date when the resource was last updated.	| datetime, response _links |	Resource links.	| structured, response
+updatedAt	| Date when the resource was last updated.	| datetime, response _links.self.href	| URI to the resource. |	link _links.checkout	| Links to Moip checkout.	| object Checkout Moip
-├─self	| Hyperlink to the resource itself.	| structured └─└─href	| URI. |	link
-└─checkout	| Links to Moip checkout.	| object Checkout Moip

 ## Create an order - POST